bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 The bar started to finally calm down a bit, and Tess was starting to clear tables.
 Veronia felt  a tug on her hair, immediatly folloed by a tickle of long, soft hair on the back of her neck.
 She let out a hopefully discrete gasp.

-"You can stay here tonight -- free of charge -- if you don&rsquo;t mind sharing", Veronica felt the hot whisper in her ear, and a firm palm across the small of her back.
+&ldquo;You can stay here tonight -- free of charge -- if you don&rsquo;t mind sharing&rdquo;, Veronica felt the hot whisper in her ear, and a firm palm across the small of her back.
 She responeded by casually throwing her arm across Tess&rsquo;s shoulders, to avoid the impulse to nuzzle into the bosom that was now awkwardly close to her chin.
 Veronica felt warmth between her legs that she was fairly certain was not from the tavern itself.

 The idea of sharing a room in a tavern terrified Veronia, but sounded better than the alternative.
 Arriving home intoxicated would entice questions.
 Questions she did *not* want to answer.
 It wasn&rsquo;t unusual for Veronica to sleep at the castle when King Arthur had noble guests.